epchris/gomatrix/content/index.md

   title: Create an Account!
 ---

+# What is Matrix?

+Matrix is a chat app, like Slack or Discord, but free from corporate control.
+Lets get you started!

 # Level One - Create an Account!

 Before you can do anything you'll need an account.